 Bonbon Beach – Romblon Island

-Fort San Andres is an iconic landmark and a popular Romblon tourist spot for people with an interest in history and Spanish architecture dating as far back as the 15th century.
-Not only will you get a taste of history at Fort San Andres but you’ll also be treated to a panoramic viewpoint that overlooks Romblon town and the bay.
+Fort San Andres is an iconic landmark and a popular Romblon Island tourist spot for people with an interest in history and Spanish architecture dating as far back as the 15th century.
+Not only will you get a taste of history at Fort San Andres but you’ll also be treated to a panoramic viewpoint that overlooks Romblon Island main town and the magnificent bay.

-Fort San Andres is located smack bang in the middle of Romblon town on top of the hill and you can either drive right up to the top carpark on a scooter or take the stairs that lead up the hillside from Freedom Park.
+Fort San Andres is located smack bang in the middle of Romblon town on top of the hill and you can either drive right up to the top parking lot on a scooter or take the stairs that lead up the hillside from Freedom Park.

 It’s not a very large fortress by any means but it is every bit impressive.
 Stone walls and statues welcome you at the entrance to the fort and once inside, you can roam around the grounds and step inside the fort itself.